TBD54566975/technical-proposals/tp024/README.md

 ## Open Questions
 1. Should the `$participant` data be embedded directly within the message like the placement of protocol definition?
 If so, this would differ from the pattern used by a pure record currently.

-1. How can we prevent a participant from modifying their past records after they are removed?
+1. How can we prevent a participant from modifying past records (especially `participant` records) after they are removed?

    Probably through the usage of the "snapshot" feature to be spec-ed in a separate Technical Proposal, which would be useful in general, as well as when revoking a permission.